 and each hydrogen shares its single electron with carbon to make a compound with a complete valence shell.

-In the blue-hilighted box below, the central carbon is surrounded by a complete octet of eight electrons, and each hydrogen has its capacity, two electrons, by sharing electrons.
+In the figure below, the central carbon is surrounded by a complete octet of eight electrons, and each hydrogen has its capacity, two electrons, by sharing electrons.

 Two electrons between atoms indicates a single bond, which can be rewritten, as on the right, by a single bar.